Xomega-Net/Xomega.Docs/docs/tutorial/3-details/11-computed-fields.md

 ## Updating Detail CRUD operations

-Let's start by updating the CRUD operations for the `details` sub-object of the `sales order` object, in order to return all the necessary information, and to only update fields that can be updated.
+Let's start by updating the CRUD operations for the `details` sub-object of the `sales order` object, to return all the necessary information, and to only update fields that can be updated.

 ### Configuring the Read operation

 We'll start by making the `read` operation return additional output parameters `sales order number` and `subcategory`, and will remove the `rowguid` and `modified date` parameters.
-In order to set up a proper order of fields on the screen when displayed in two columns, we will also **reorder** some of the **remaining parameters**, as illustrated below.
+To set up a proper order of fields on the screen when displayed in two columns, we will also **reorder** some of the **remaining parameters**, as illustrated below.

 ```xml title="sales_order.xom"
     <object name="sales order">